franmontiel/FullScreenDialog/README.md

 ### The content
 The content of the dialog must be a `Fragment` that implements the `FullScreenDialogContent` interface.

-The content will be wrapped by the FullScreenDialogFragment.
-This allows to use as a dialog any Fragment without the need of making it inherit from DialogFragment.
+The content will be wrapped by the `FullScreenDialogFragment`.
+This allows to use as a dialog any `Fragment` without the need of making it inherit from `DialogFragment`.

 Through the `FullScreenDialogContent` interface the content Fragment is able to receive events and control the dialog.